raghav3102/MERN-Inn/README.md

 Welcome to MERN Inn, a hotel management project!

-MERN Inn is a state of the art, mobile friendly hotel room booking faciltiy, It is a Full Stack Web Development mini project.
+MERN Inn is a state of the art, mobile friendly hotel room booking faciltiy, It is a Full Stack Web Development project.
 It requires users to sign up/in to continue to booking page, where they can check their previous bookings or book a new holiday.
 There is a feature to download the invoice any previous booking as a PDF.

 ## Deployment
 https://mern-inn.herokuapp.com/